Dwijad/Bitnami-Kafka-Helm-Chart/README.md

-### Upgrade kafka release
+### Upgrade kafka

-Update chart vaUpgrade kafka release to include kafka metrics and JMX metrics.
+Update chart values for Kafka metrics and JMX metrics and upgrade the release.

 #### Kafka metrics